Pharmacy Technician Training Program

 NYU Langone Health Pharmacy Technician Training Program graduates consistently score above the national average (82 percent versus 71 percent) on the Pharmacy Technician Certification Exam (PTCE), the requisite exam to pharmacy technician employment.

 Pharmacy Technicians: Integral Members of the Healthcare Team

 At NYU Langone, pharmacy technicians work under the immediate supervision of a registered pharmacist and operate pharmacy technology, such as robotics and automated dispensing devices, to fill medication orders.
 They also order and receive shipments, stock medications, deliver patient-specific medications, process-controlled substance requisitions for pharmacist review, and work on medication units with a pharmacist and nursing staff to quickly handle all pharmacy-related patient care needs.

-Expert preceptors offer you guidance throughout your time in the program.
+Expert faculty offer you guidance throughout your time in the program.
 If you enjoy being an active part of a healthcare team and putting patient care first, pharmacy technician jobs in hospitals are a great choice.
 A career as a pharmacy technician is rewarding and has many benefits, including competitive compensation.

 The U.S. Bureau of Labor Statistics anticipates “faster than average” employment growth for pharmacy technicians, growing more than 7 percent from 2018 to 2028.
 Formal education, work experience, and national certification can all help pharmacy technicians grow professionally and increase long-term earning potential.